-NUR 104 - Anatomy and Physiology of the Human Body - I - 6 credits
+NUR 201 - Anatomy and Physiology of the Human Body - I - 4.5 credits

-"Anatomy and Physiology of the Human Body - I" is the first course of a two-part sequence providing students an introduction to the structures and functions as they relate to the human body.
-The systems- integumentary, skeletal, muscular, and nervous- are explored in this course.
-Topics include an introduction to homeostasis, cells, and tissues, along with a basic study of the body systems, their interrelationships, and physiological functions involved to maintain homeostasis.
+This course is the first course of a three-part sequence providing students an introduction to the structures and functions as they relate to the human body.
+Integumentary, Skeletal, and Muscular systems are explored in this course.
+Remaining body systems are presented in Anatomy and Physiology - II and III.
+Topics include an introduction to homeostasis, cells, tissues, along with a basic study of the body systems, their interrelationships, and physiological functions involved to maintain homeostasis.
 Application of these principles and concepts to normal and pathological conditions are introduced with implications for nursing care.
-Proper anatomical terminology is presented.
+Proper anatomical and medical terminology is presented.
 The concurrent Skills Lab provides hands-on learning exercises to better visualize and enhance lecture topics.
-80 hours of instruction.
+60 hours of instruction.